01 May Top 7 Amazing Things You Can Do in New York

-What to do in New york: The City That Never Sleeps.
+What to do in New York: The City That Never Sleeps.
 And just as well: there are simply too many thrilling activities and places to see that will vie for your attention.
-Never surprised, whether you’re a first-timer or this is your umpteenth visit: something somehow keeps coming up.
+There’s always something fresh to discover, no matter how many times you’ve been.
 Starting with famous landmarks and ending with hidden gems, here is our list of 7 things to do in New York that deserve a spot on any traveler’s itinerary.

 1. Gaze upon Lady Liberty: An Everlasting Reminder for Freedom